utkukocaa/getir-final-task-utku-koca/README.md

  npm start
 ```

-In order to start tests
+In order to run tests

 ```bash
  npm test